danielrosehilljlm/ImpairedGastricAccommodation/Diet.md

 ### Caffeine

 Coffeee does not seem to provoke symptoms.
 However, those interested in minimizing their consumption of liquids may wish to consider replacing coffee with caffeine tablets.

+### Disclaimer

+I am not a medical doctor.
+Rather, I am a patient trying my best to minimize symptoms from this condition.
+Please do not reply upon this for any dietary advice.
+I also do not warrant the accuracy of any information contained on this page or in this Github repository.